 Can I freeze the leftovers?

-Yes, you can freeze it.
-Place the leftovers in a freezer bag or airtight container, just leave some headspace for expansion.
-Freeze up to 1-2 months.
+Place the leftovers in a freezer bag or airtight container and leave some headspace for expansion.
+Freeze for up to 1-2 months.

 There is something awesome about making another meal with leftover ham from the day before.
 I hope you try making the best ham salad recipe soon.